WEEKEND BACKPACKS SHORELINE

 Increases self esteem

 In 2009, the first grass roots effort began in Shoreline after Polly Terman watched a 60 Minute special on child poverty.
 Wanting to offer food, love and hope to hungry kids in Shoreline, she began Backpack Kids out of her faith community, Calvin Presbyterian.
 Since that time, Polly has been instrumental in recruiting and encouraging other churches and organizations to begin to make a difference in our Shoreline community.
-Today, bags of food are assembled at more than 11 local churches and organizations and then distributed to more than 250 children at the end of the week.
-But for every child who benefits, there are many more still going without.
-With your help, we can provide more food to more children in need.
+Today, bags of food are assembled at local churches and organizations and then distributed to children across the district at the end of the week.

-Food4Kids mobilizes communities, individuals and resources to provide food on the weekends for school children and youth in the Shoreline School District who might otherwise go hungry.
+Food4Kids mobilizes churches, communities, individuals, and resources to provide food on the weekends for school children and youth in the Shoreline School District who might otherwise go hungry.

-Our mission is that every school-aged child in the Shoreline School District has the nourishment needed to learn and grow.
-As a leader in the movement to end childhood hunger, Food4Kids strives to ensure children don't go hungry on the weekends by empowering individuals and communities to take action.
+Our mission is to show neighborly love and care so that every school-aged child in the Shoreline School District has the nourishment needed to learn and grow.

 Food4Kids Advisory Board